Tuesday, July 30 - Friday, August 2, 2019

 [I felt] a deep gratefulness to be invited to present at the conference, and an excitement at the strong positive response to my paper by a broad spectrum of attendees.
 This is after at least twenty years in the US trying to draw attention to the same issues I saw emerging, but receiving no responses or even dialogue.
 Thank you!

-There is more information about our past conferences below.
 If you are interested in receiving more information about the upcoming conference and other related events of interest, please subscribe to the Christian Congregational Music Network listserv at groups.google.com/group/christian-congregational-music.
-For any other questions about the conference, please contactus at email@example.com.
+For any other questions about the conference, please contactus at firstname.lastname@example.org.

 - The Reverend Canon Professor Martyn Percy, Dean, Christ Church Cathedral